 An RTSL-E is a licence which allows the broadcasting of television programmes for a particular event.
 Both a Broadcasting Act licence and a Wireless Telegraphy Act licence are required in order to broadcast a restricted television service.

-The UK Government has already made changes to the law that applies to broadcasting in and to the UK.
-The changes are made by the Broadcasting (Amendment) (EU Exit) Regulations 2019 (‘the regulations’).
-Unless changed, the regulations will come into force on exit day, which is immediately after the end of the transition period.
-The transition period is expected to end at 11pm on 31 December 2020.
+The UK Government has made changes to the law that applies to broadcasting in and to the UK.
+The changes are made by the Broadcasting (Amendment) (EU Exit) Regulations 2019 and these Regulations are now in force.